 Try to focus on the sensory experiences, such as what your child will feel, hear, smell, and see.
-Older school-aged children can handle more direct information, gently delivered.
+Older school-age children can handle more direct information, gently delivered.

 Role-play with a sibling or a doll to briefly demonstrate the procedure or test.

 Many hospitals have child life programs.
 A child life specialist is usually part of the healthcare team.
 When working with you and your child, this specialist can help you:

 Understand the medical information presented to you so you have accurate descriptions of what will be done for your child